 Scheduled: --Chester Gould ("Dick Tracy" creator and artist) --Victoria de Los Angeles (Metropolitan Opera star) --Korean Children's Choir (sent to the U.S. by South Korean president Syngman Rhee, under the patronage of the White House) --Moore and Lessey (comedy team) --Mata and Hari (dancers) --Joe Jackson, Jr. (circus clown) --Tom Packs and his elephant actmoreless

---Sam Snead (golfer) - demonstrates a golf swing
+--Sam Snead (golfer) - demonstrates his golf swing.

---Audience bows: Bill Fulton, Pier Angeli and Terry Brennen.
+--Audience bows: Bill Fulton, Pier Angeli (actress), and Terry Brennen.

 Scheduled: --On film: Ed visits with Gary Cooper and Burt Lancaster.
 The three are in a projection room viewing scenes from the new movie "Vera Cruz" starring Cooper and Lancaster.